folkertdev/reversible-debugger/bachelor-thesis/thesis.md

 all branches must end with `terminate`.
 We use the fact that `terminate :: HighLevelProgram a` contains a free type variable `a` which can unify with `Void`, the type with no values.
 Thus `Free f Void` can contain no `Pure` because the `Pure` constructor needs a value of type `Void`, which don't exist.
 For more information see the appendix section \ref{well-formedness-free}.

+# Running our programs

+Finally, we want to be able to run our programs.

+We use a simple round-robin scheduler that calls `forward` on the locations in order.
+There are two error cases that we need to handle:

+* **blocked on receive**, either `InvalidQueueItem` or `EmptyQueue`: the process wants to perform a receive, but the expected item is not at the top of the queue yet.
+    In this case we want to proceed evaluating the other locations so they can send the value that the erroring location expects

+* **location terminates** with `Terminated`: the execution has reached a `NoOp`.
+In this case we don't want to schedule this location any more.

+Otherwise we just continue until there are no active (non-terminated) locations left.
+For code see section \ref{scheduling-code}

 # Benefits of pure functional programming